open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 For matching built-in Java types you can use the `takesArgument(0, String.class)` form.
 Classes originating from the instrumented library need to be matched using the `named()` matcher.

-Implementations of `TypeInstrumentation` often implement advice classes as static inner classes.
+Implementations of `TypeInstrumentation` often embed advice classes as static inner classes.
 These classes are referred to by name when applying advice classes to methods in the `transform()` method.